GSA-TTS/identity-site/content/_policy/accessibility._en.md

 For additional detail, please see the [U.S. General Services Administration Accessibility Statement](https://www.gsa.gov/website-information/accessibility-statement).

-## Standards
-Login.gov aims to comply with the [W3C Web Content Accessibility Guidelines (WCAG) version 2.1 level AA](https://www.w3.org/TR/WCAG21/).

-You should be able to do the following with Login.gov:

-* Use a screen reader and read the content of the page by using the down arrow key.
-* Be able to see and hear content including separating foreground from background.
-* You can change font size easily using your browser.
-(Please refer to your browser’s Help menu to learn how to re- size text.)

 ## Evaluation
 Login.gov is regularly evaluated through a series of semi-automated evaluation tools and manual evaluation by expert reviewers.
 After each evaluation, we develop a plan to address any areas of improvement.